beehive-lab/TornadoVM/assembly/src/docs/7_FPGA.md

 ```
 ## Step 1: Update the "etc/vendor_fpga.conf" file with the necessary information (i.e. fpga plarform name (DEVICE_NAME), HLS compiler flags (FLAGS), HLS directory (DIRECTORY_BITSTREAM).
 TornadoVM will automatically load the user-defined configurations according to the vendor of the underlying FPGA device.
+You can also run TornadoVM with your own configuration file, by using the `-Dtornado.fpga.conf.file=FILE` flag.

 ### Example of configuration file for Intel Nallatech-A385 FPGA (Intel Arria 10 GT1150):
 ```$ vim etc/intel-fpga.conf```